-Outer Island TLC teachers and Island Institute staff during a bi-weekly meeting on Zoom
+Students and teachers from Maine's Outer Island TLC and Island Institute connect on Zoom.

 Living and working remotely, while collaborating with distant partners, can make meeting in-person difficult to near impossible.
 Ultimately, it can slow the progress of work or limit the opportunity for that work to happen in the first place.
 The possibility of meeting virtually, either for everyone or for some members of a group, can help remedy this challenge.
 By freeing meeting participants from the restriction of a set physical location, you can open up the possibility for collaborative work.